mkt80/pkoPreview/_pages/recruitment-registration.md

 layout: post
 title: Recruitment Registration
 description: Sign up for our 2018 recruitment program
-permalink: /recruitment-registration
+permalink: /recruitment-registration/

 ---
-<p>Sign up for our 2018 recruitment program here.
-We'll send you imporant information leading up to our demo days.
-Registration is required to participate.</p>
-{% include registration-form.html %}
+<p>Regisration is closed.
+We expect to open up registration for our 2018 Recruitment Program in mid October.</p>